kostelal0688/sep11-freedom-project/tool/learning-log.md

      ```

 * If unit is "C", it displays temperature in Celsius.
 * If unit is "F", it converts to Fahrenheit and then displays it.
+ *  Next Steps:
+     * Add what the dropdown to my app